christopher5106/christopher5106.github.io/_posts/2016-05-02-deploy-instantly-from-your-host-to-AWS-EC2-and-Google-Cloud-with-kubernetes.markdown

 The solution against technological dependency might be

-- the "oakham razor" principle : build specifically for what you need, without superflu.
+- the "oakham razor" principle : build specifically for what you need, without the superfluous.
 Performance, and work efficency will be better, but in case of an unprecise need, you'll finish at end having re-implemented every functionality of some market solutions,

 - the "standard" principle, meaning to use a technology if it is widely adopted by a **real** sufficient number of customers,